 - Sending or receiving a text message takes a driver's eyes from the road for an average of 4.6 seconds.
 At 55 mph, this is the equivalent of driving the length of a football field.
 Blind.

 Over the past few years, we've seen the rise of accidents caused by distracted driving.
 The consequences are devastating.
 We encourage everyone to make the effort: don't text and drive, email and drive, or use a cell phone while driving.
-Awareness of distracted driving is growing nationwide, and we also encourage you to check out www.distraction.gov, an informative site which includes a downloadable pledge not to drive while distracted.
+Awareness of distracted driving is growing nationwide, and we also encourage you to check out NHTSA's website, an informative site that includes a downloadable pledge not to drive while distracted.
 This is a great idea for teens.